jbarrow/capstone/README.md

 ### RNN

-For training, we are using Theano to construct an LSTM network.
-You can view the steps we take in the `notebooks/Training_Notebook.iPynb` file.
+For training, we are using Keras and Theano to construct and LSTM network.
+For music transcription, we're using a single LSTM hidden layer with 256 cells.

 ```
-  python train.py [-h]
+  python maps_train.py [-h|--seed|--name]
 ```

 ### HMM